tp1de/ioBroker.ems-esp/README.md

 ### 4.6.2 (2024-08-03)
 * ems-esp: re-introduce restart of ems init/polling after firmware version change and 90 seconds waiting time

-### 4.6.1 (2024-08-02)
-* ems-esp: no version change message if actual version can not be read during polling cycle

 ## License
 MIT License